nevsnode/gordon/README.md

 # get/update the code
 go get -u github.com/nevsnode/gordon

+# get/update necessary libraries
+go get -u github.com/mediocregopher/radix.v2 go get -u github.com/BurntSushi/toml go get -u github.com/jpillora/backoff

 # build the binary
 go build github.com/nevsnode/gordon
 ```

 Then create a configuration file.
 You'll probably just want to copy the example file and name it `gordon.config.toml`.
 Change the fields in the file accordingly and deploy it in the same directory as the generated binary.

 2. Run
 ---